-Depreciation and amortization expense decreased as a result of our having reduced depreciation rates to reflect changes in the estimated useful lives of some of our assets.
+Depreciation and amortization expense decreased during the six months ended June 30, 2013, compared to the same period of 2012 as a result of our having reduced depreciation rates in mid 2012 to reflect changes in the estimated useful lives of some of our assets.
 Partially offsetting this decrease was additional depreciation expense associated primarily with additions at our power plants, including air quality controls, and the addition of transmission facilities.